orsonteodoro/gcf2/profiles/gaming/README.md

     because of Godel's Incompleteness Theorem implications/metaphors, and many more.

-  - Harden the whole disk and keep 2-3 kernels (gaming kernel, builder and general use kernel, critical-secure kernel) but limit the worst case penalty based on needs.
+  - Harden the whole disk and keep 2-3 kernels but limit the worst case penalty based on needs.

     | Kernel flavor   | Security posture     | Use case examples                                                  |
     | ---             | ---                  | ---                                                                |